ChristofSeiler/writing/README.md

 1. write down all your ideas---usually not very readable
 2. pretend that you are the editor and clean up the text
-3. iterate steps 2 many times
+3. iterate step two many times

 Important note: It's OK if the text is not consistent after an iteration.
 You will fix it in the next iteration.